ChicagoPark/RL/README.md

 * Value Functions: Value functions are `functions of states`, or of `state-action pairs`, that estimate how good it is for an agent to be in a given state, or how good it is for the agent to perform a given action in a given state.

-  * Value Functions BackgrouHow good a given action or a given state is for the agent?
+  * Value Functions Background: How good a given action or a given state is for the agent?
   * `Since the way an agent acts is influenced by the policy it's following, then we can see that value functions are defined with respect to policies.`

   ### [2-1] State-Value Function